 Visitors must enter and exit through one of the 15 airports or 21 seaports officially approved as an "international gateway" by the Indonesian Immigration department.

 Please make sure that you have one (1) entire blank page for the placement of your visa.
 If there is no page available, you run the risk of being turned away from Indonesia.

-Visas-on-arrival are non-extendable and non-convertible to another class of visa.
-Overstays are charged US$20 per day for over stays up to 60 days.
+Visas-on-arrival are extendable for another 30 days.
+Be aware that Immigration officials calculate the 30-day period as follows: your arrival day is counted as your first day, and you must leave the country on the 30th day!
+Overstays are charged Rp.
+300,000 per day for over stays up to 60 days.
 Overstay violations over 60 days are liable to 5 years imprisonment or a fine of Rp.
 25 million.

 Other Classes of Visas for Temporary Visitors

 There are several other classes of visas available to visitors to Indonesia.
 If you are making your travel arrangements with www.balidiscovery.com we will be happy to provide you additional information and assistance regarding the following visa classes:

 Business Visa - This visa is given by an Indonesian Embassies abroad to applicants visiting Indonesia for normal business activities (including attending a conference/seminar) which do not involve taking up employment or receiving any payments whilst in Indonesia.
 This visa, valid for a stay of 60 days, can be for a single or multiple visits.
 This visa is obtainable after application by a sponsoring party in Indonesia to the Department of Immigration.